numba-mpi/numba-mpi/README.md

 - tests on Ubuntu 2024.4 that use MPICH are not run due to failures caused by newer version of MPICH (`4.2.0`); note, that previous tests ran using version `4.0.2` of MPICH (that is installed by default on Ubuntu 2022.4 using `apt`) were passing (see [related issue](https://github.com/numba-mpi/numba-mpi/issues/162) - TODO #162),
-- tests on Intel MacOS (v13) that use OpenMPI are currently not run due to failures being under investigation (see [related issue](https://github.com/numba-mpi/numba-mpi/issues/163)  - TODO #163),
+- tests on MacOS (both Intel- and ARM-based) that use OpenMPI are currently not run due to failures being under investigation (see [related issue](https://github.com/numba-mpi/numba-mpi/issues/163)  - TODO #163).
-- `numba-mpi` currently does not support ARM-based MacOS, due to required code improvement (see [related issue](https://github.com/numba-mpi/numba-mpi/issues/164) - TODO #164).

 ### MPI resources on the web: